 If your hearing has been damaged by exposure to excessive noise at work, please call our personal injury solicitors for an initial consultation on freephone 0808 175 8000 or start a hearing loss claim online.

-Slater and Gordon Lawyers deal with all types of industrial deafness claims including noise-induced hearing loss, Tinnitus and Acoustic Shock compensation.
+Slater and Gordon Lawyers deal with all types of industrial deafness claims, including noise-induced hearing loss, tinnitus and acoustic shock disorder compensation.

 Industrial deafness is caused by long-term exposure to noise.
 It can take many years, with sufferers often in their retirement, before significant hearing problems arise.
-Many people put their problems down to general ageing, rather than making the link with their work many years before.
-Hearing loss is generally irreversible and hearing aids are usually the only way to help with the condition.
+Many people put their problems down to general ageing, rather than making the link with work-related noise exposure many years before.
+Hearing loss is generally irreversible and hearing aids are usually the only way to address the symptoms of the condition.

 The first symptoms of noise-induced hearing loss include: